msdundar/msdundar.github.io/content/posts/ssl-tls-handshake-hybrid-encryption.md

 #### TLS Downgrade Attack

-TLS is prone to "Downgrade Attack".
+Old versions of TLS are prone to "Downgrade Attack".
 In this attack type, the client (web browser) fakes the highest supported TLS version with an old version.
 For example, the client requests TLS 1.0, even though it can support TLS 1.3.
 By doing so, the attacker tries to be served by a weaker TLS version and manipulate it.
 To prevent your systems from this attack, you should configure your server not to support lower TLS versions.
+In the latest version of TLS, the `ClientFinished` and `ServerFinished` messages are added to eliminate these downgrade attacks.

 ### Who are these CAs (Certificate Authorities) anyway?